-• Students that meet the eligibility requirements and are interested in activating one or both semesters of their available Doctoral Completion Fellowship should submit the activation form to the GSAO found here:

-http://graddashboard.berkeley.edu/fellowships/?cas=1#doccompfell

-• Please inform the Graduate Student Affairs Officer as soon as possible your intentions for the coming semesters.
-This information is necessary in order to confirm that the necessary top-off is included in a student's fellowship.
+- Students that meet the eligibility requirements and who are interested in activating one or both semesters of their available Doctoral Completion Fellowship should complete the DCF application form provided on the graduate fellowships website. - In addition to completing the activation form, you must inform the Graduate Student Affairs Officer to indicate your intentions for the coming semesters.
+This information is necessary in order to confirm that the necessary department funding fellowships are included in a students financial plan.